patilav/Distributed-Computing/1-rpc/Minutes of the Discussion on RPC on 08-15.md

 FINAGLE
 --

+--
 Muzzamil asked a question about the difference between RPC and REST.
---
+According to professor, RPC these days means anything where you have a server and a client, and you're sending something to the client in a request-response pattern.
+Taking away the stubs ant all the other details, this is all they mean.

+No invoking the function guarentee.

+Tony : "it is just a protocol now" and "people have given up on transparency".
 --

 Tony asked whether HTTP is RPC.
 This was an interesting observation,because even though HTTP looks a lot like function calls, now we're confusing between RPC and the transport layer which enables it.